python-trio/trio-websocket/docs/api.rst

     .. autoattribute:: is_server
     .. autoattribute:: local
     .. autoattribute:: remote

+    This object exposes the following properties related to the WebSocket handshake.

     .. autoattribute:: path
     .. autoattribute:: subprotocol
+    .. autoattribute:: handshake_headers

     A connection object has a pair of methods for sending and receiving WebSocket messages.
 Messages can be ``str`` or ``bytes`` objects.